OpenScienceLabs/opensciencelabs.github.io/pages/blog/streamlining-project-automation-with-makim/index.md

 </pre>
 </div>

-### Using working-directory
+### Specifying the Working Directory

-**Makim** allows users to define specific working directory for any of the scopes: global, group, and/or target.
+Makim provides the capability to set a specific working directory for tasks at any scope: global, group, or target.

-Let's see a simple example about how to use that:
+Review a straightforward example to learn how to apply this feature:

 ```python